2008 unrest in Kosovo: Attacks on the international presence and Kosovo institutions

-The day after Kosovo's declaration of independence two bombs in the flashpoint town of Kosovska Mitrovica damaged several UN vehicles, though there were no injuries.
+The day after Kosovo's declaration of independence two bombs in the flashpoint town of Mitrovica damaged several UN vehicles, though there were no injuries.
 After several attacks in northern Kosovska Mitrovica an advance team of the EU administrative force withdrew over security concerns.
-On March 3, 2008, a UN office in northern Kosovska Mitrovica was hit by two sniper bullets, with no injuries.
+On March 3, 2008, a UN office in northern Mitrovica was hit by two sniper bullets, with no injuries.

-On March 28, 2008, a police checkpoint in northern Kosovo manned by Serb officers came under fire apparently from a semi-automatic weapon fired from the ethnic Albanian village of Košutovo, north of Kosovska Mitrovica, and the officers returned fire.
+On March 28, 2008, a police checkpoint in northern Kosovo manned by Serb officers came under fire apparently from a semi-automatic weapon fired from the ethnic Albanian village of Koshutevë, north of Mitrovica, and the officers returned fire.
 No injuries were reported.

-On June 26, 2008, in the village of Borivojce near the eastern town of Kosovska Kamenica members of the local Serb and Roma community barricaded a road to protest the construction of a mosque authorized by the local government.
+On June 26, 2008, in the village of Borivojce near the eastern town of Kamenica members of the local Serb and Roma community barricaded a road to protest the construction of a mosque authorized by the local government.
 According to a police statement Serb inhabitants put rocks on the road.
 Around 100 Albanians on the other side of the barricade started to remove the rocks and then threw stones at them.
 The police statement say the police then intervened to separate the groups, and that a Kosovo Serb and a police officer were injured.